krishaamer/green-filter-research/research/literature/ai.md

 Microsoft’s (MS) Co-Founder Bill Gates predicted in 1982 *“personal agents that help us get a variety of tasks”* (Bill Gates (1982)) and it was MS that introduced the first widely available personal assistant inside Word software, called Clippy.
 Microsoft’s Clippy was among the first assistants to reach mainstream adoption, helping users not yet accustomed to working on a computer (Tash Keuneman (2022)).
 “We love to hate Clippy — but what if Clippy was right?”
 Tash Keuneman (2022).
 Abigail Cain (2017)

-Microsoft provides guidelines for Human-AI interaction (T. Li et al. (2022); Amershi et al. (2019)) which provides useful heuristics categorized by context and time:
+Microsoft provides guidelines for Human-AI interaction (T. Li et al. (2022); Amershi et al. (2019)) which provides useful heuristics categorized by context and time

 | №   | Context            |     |     |
 |-----|--------------------|-----|-----|